 Radiation therapy is the use of high-energy x-rays or other particles to destroy tumor cells.
 A doctor who specializes in giving radiation therapy to treat a tumor is called a radiation oncologist.

 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
-Radiation therapy for a pheochromocytoma or paraganglioma is usually only recommended when cancer has spread and to help relieve pain or another symptom.
+Radiation therapy for a pheochromocytoma or paraganglioma is usually only recommended when cancer has spread, cannot be removed by surgery, or to help relieve pain or another symptom.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
 Learn more about the basics of radiation therapy.

 Side effects of external-beam radiation therapy may include fatigue and mild skin reactions where radiation therapy was given.
 Most side effects go away soon after treatment is finished.

 The treatment plan may include medications to destroy tumor cells.
 Medication may be given through the bloodstream to reach tumor cells throughout the body.
 When a drug is given this way, it is called systemic therapy.
 Medication may also be given locally, which is when the medication is applied directly to the tumor or kept in a single part of the body.

 This treatment is generally prescribed by a medical oncologist, a doctor who specializes in treating a tumor with medication.

 Medications are often given through an intravenous (IV) tube placed into a vein using a needle or as a pill or capsule that is swallowed (orally).
 If you are given oral medications to take at home, be sure to ask your health care team about how to safely store and handle them.

 The types of medications used for pheochromocytoma or paraganglioma include: